Get-Your/Get-Your/README.md

         CREATE ROLE analytics_role INHERIT;
         GRANT CONNECT ON DATABASE <database_name> TO analytics_role;
         GRANT USAGE ON SCHEMA public TO analytics_role;
-        GRANT SELECT ON ALL TABLES IN SCHEMA public TO analytics_role;
+        -- Note that REFERENCES is necessary for table relations (and implicit in INSERT, UPDATE, and DELETE privileges) GRANT SELECT, REFERENCES ON ALL TABLES IN SCHEMA public TO analytics_role;
-        GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO analytics_role;
+        GRANT SELECT ON ALL SEQUENCES IN SCHEMA public TO analytics_role;
         -- Revoke privileges for this role to specified tables REVOKE ALL PRIVILEGES ON app_householdmembers FROM analytics_role;
         REVOKE ALL PRIVILEGES ON app_householdmembershist FROM analytics_role;